kelltom/OS-Bot-COLOR/README.md

 ```

 ### Step 2: Create the BotView in main.py
 Navigate main.py to find the section where all the other BotViews exist and add a new BotView.
-You should instantiate this new view as a member of the view_list dictionary.
+You should instantiate this new view as a member of the views dictionary.
 The key that you assign this object to should be the name of your bot.
 The parent argument should always be *self.frame_right*.

 ```python
 self.views["Woodcutting"] = BotView(parent=self.frame_right)